Friday, April 15, 2016

 It is unimaginable what they went through in their reluctant journey across the Pacific.
 It is also unimaginable the pain and heartache their families were subjected to, never sure what had happened to their loved ones.

-100% of proceeds from food and beverage will be donated to the families.
+100% of the proceeds from food and beverages will be donated to the families.

 Hasta Luego